MouseTester.xyz

 Choosing the Right DPI for Gaming

 There is no single "best" DPI — it depends on the game genre, your monitor resolution, and personal preference.
-Competitive FPS pros typically play at 400-800 DPI combined with a low in-game sensitivity for maximum precision.
-MOBA and RTS players often prefer 800-1600 DPI for quick map navigation without sacrificing accuracy.
+Competitive FPS pros typically play at 400–800 DPI combined with a low in-game sensitivity, resulting in an eDPI (DPI × sensitivity) of 200–400 for CS2 and 200–300 for Valorant.
+This allows precise micro-adjustments at the cost of requiring larger mouse pad space (typically 45cm+ wide).
+MOBA and RTS players often prefer 800–1600 DPI for quick map navigation without sacrificing accuracy.

 DPI vs Sensitivity

 DPI and sensitivity are related but distinct.
 DPI is a hardware setting that determines how many pixels the mouse sensor reports per inch of physical movement.
 Sensitivity is a software multiplier applied by the operating system or game on top of the DPI value.
+The effective sensitivity (eDPI) equals DPI multiplied by in-game sensitivity — for example, 800 DPI × 1.0 sensitivity = 800 eDPI.

 Frequently Asked Questions